 1. Take trainees to school

 Identify the key issues or concepts trainees will need to grasp in order to best help customers.
-For each of these, develop a list of 3-5 top resources (such as articles, videos, and books), and create a schedule or curriculum for trainees to review those resources.
+For each of these, develop a list of 3-5 top resources (such as articles, videos, and books), and create a customer service training schedule or curriculum for trainees to review those resources.
 Set aside time to discuss trainees’ questions and test their knowledge retention.

 2. Tap into your existing team’s knowledge